 In January 2012, 2014 and 2015 Creative Care was awarded funding through the National Endowment for the Arts for the Arts for All Kids program at All Children’s Hospital.
 Professional visual, dance, music, and literary artists are a valuable presence in the hospital and provide individual and group art experiences to pediatric patients, their families and hospital staff.

 Art making provides distraction, relaxation and a focus on something pleasant.
 It also allows for expression of feelings and the telling of personal stories.
 The arts foster an identity that is more than one’s diagnosis, and art products help medical staff to increase their understanding of what is important to the patient, which can aid in treatment planning and implementation.
-Furthermore, when exposed to emotionally arousing images, patients experience a reduction of pain through the release of endorphins.
-Art can empower and validate people’s lives.
 For participants with disabilities or special needs that impact mobility and/or developmental capacities, access to the arts can be a normalizing experience by promoting socialization, self-awareness and confidence.
 Quantitative and qualitative research has documented the arts lead to better patient outcomes, shorter lengths of stay, reduced healthcare costs, and greater patient and family satisfaction.
 (State of the field report: Arts in healthcare 2009.
-Washington, DC: Society for the Arts and Healthcare)
+Washington, DC: Society for the Arts and Healthcare).